Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 	state_copy.PlacePiece(best_move, current_player);
 }
 ```
 Although this approach resulted in a relatively strong AI, it still slipped up more than using a pure Monte Carlo approach.
-Additionaly, the impact on performance was noticable compared to pure randomness.
+Additionaly, the impact on performance was noticeable compared to pure randomness.

 ### Evaluation functions for Connect 4

-As mentioned earlier evaluation functions are popular in game AI for complex games like chess and Go where machine learning models are used to evaluate a position.
+As mentioned earlier, evaluation functions are popular in game AI for complex games like chess and Go, where machine learning models are used to evaluate a position.
 These models have learned from tons of games and can evaluate the position without exact rules in place.
-However it is possible to write an evaluation function by hand.
+However, it is possible to write an evaluation function by hand.

 In the case of connect 4 this can be really simple, and I tested a couple different approaches.
-Before diving into that let me show you the outline of the evaluation function, the approaches I will be listing all calculate the evaluation of the position.
+Before diving into that, let me show you the outline of the evaluation function.
+After that I will show you different approaches to compute an evaluation for the given position.
 ```cpp
 virtual float StateAnalysis::EvaluatePosition(const GameState& state, const char& forPlayer, const char& againstPlayer) const override
 {